jpwahle/cs-insights-crawler/README.md

 act -j linting -P self-hosted=nektos/act-environments-ubuntu:18.04
 ```

-### Repository and naming conventions
+### Deploys and naming conventions

 Each feature request, bug, enhancement, etc. has to be related to an issue.
 We have templates for bugs and features requests when you create an issue on GitHub.
 An issue should be a closed component that can be implemented by one developer in 1 day.
 If the issue is larger than that, split it into smaller components.
 To identify the issue, we use labels such as `bug` or `enhancement`.

-To start a new branch, please use the naming convention `{issue_number}`\_`{short_issue_acronym}`.
-When you are done working on the branch, include the following text in the last commit message `fixes {issue_numer}`.
-Then create a pull request including the text `resolves {issue_number}`.
+When you assign an issue to yourself, a branch is created automatically from the dev branch.
+When you are done developing, you can create a pull request to the dev branch.
+When multiple issues are merged, and Owner will merge the dev branch into the main branch which will trigger a release and deploy automatically.

 We group issues using a task list in another issue that has the `Epic` label.
 These issues are larger components that need to be developed.
 Each issue with the `Epic` label has a task list with each element of the task list being a issue (e.g., this one [#47](https://github.com/ag-gipp/NLPLand/issues/47)).
 Whenever a pull request with the above convention gets merged, the corresponding issue gets closed, and the task in the Epic gets checked.

-To indicate whether the PR is a patch, minor, or major update, please use #patch, #minor, #major in the last commit message of the PR and in the PR description.
+To indicate whether a commit is a patch, minor, or major update, please use #patch, #minor, #major in the commit message.
-See [here](https://github.com/anothrNick/github-tag-action) for more information.
+See [here](https://github.com/anothrNick/github-tag-action) for more information what that means.

 To build changelogs, each pull-request needs one of the labels "fix", "feature", or "test".
 See [here](https://github.com/mikepenz/release-changelog-builder-action) for more information.

+### Paths

 `PATH_DATASET` is the path to the `.txt` file of the [NLP Scholar dataset](http://saifmohammad.com/WebPages/nlpscholar.html).

 `PATH_DATASET_EXPANDED` is the path to the `.txt` file of the expanded dataset or where it is supposed to be created.